MattGrossoBiz/MattGrossoBiz/README.md

 - 👋 Hi, I’m @MattGrossoBiz
 - i wanted to make a toy thats more like a computer intranet
+-
-- this invovls a lot it main idea is baised on the entertainment biz
+- this invovles a lot it main idea is baised on the entertainment biz.
+-
 - producers
 - writers
 - dirctors